Exist Otherwise Literary Journal

 Exist Otherwise Literary Journal.
 We are a journal of creative writing and photography inspired by the gender-nonconforming writer, artist, and activist, Claude Cahun.
 Issues will be published on this site on the thirteenth day of the following months: September, November, January, March, May, and July.
 Issues will also be available online here and as a downloadable PDF.
 We pay $10 per published piece.
 Most calls for submission will begin with a theme and a prompt (see Submissions for details).
 One issue per year may be open-themed.

 Claude Cahun was a Jewish French gender-bending writer, artist, activist, and anti-fascist in the first half of the last century.
-Her creative and political work centered on identity and opposition to cultural conformity.
-She was part of the surrealist movement, performed acts of symbolic cultural protest and propaganda, and was imprisoned for her work in the French Resistance.
+Their creative and political work centered on identity and opposition to cultural conformity.
+They were part of the surrealist movement, performed acts of symbolic cultural protest and propaganda, and was imprisoned for their work in the French Resistance.

 Cahun was primarily a self-portraitist.
-She used personas and created tableaus, confessions, scripts, collages, montages, and sculptures that challenged cultural norms and expectations, particularly regarding gender and art.
-Her work included many surrealistic references, influences, and imagery.
+They used personas and created tableaus, confessions, scripts, collages, montages, and sculptures that challenged cultural norms and expectations, particularly regarding gender and art.
+Their work included many surrealistic references, influences, and imagery.

 Cahun did not work alone.
-She had a lifetime partner and collaborator named Marcel Moore.
+They had a lifetime partner and collaborator named Marcel Moore.

 Cahun’s most well-known book, Disavowals or Cancelled Confessions, is hard to categorize…